2024’s Ultimate Boston Public Library Wedding Planing Guide

 Parking is not available on-site for weddings at the Boston Public Library.
 Your guests can park close to a few parking garages, though.
 You may also reserve a valet service at the library if you'd like.

-Included expenses: When you reserve a Boston Public Library wedding package, some staff and equipment costs are already covered.
-These costs include a day-of planner, security personnel, janitors, some tables and chairs, and workers who can set up and take down the caterer.
+Included expenses: Some staff and equipment costs are already covered when you reserve a Boston Public Library wedding package.
+These costs include a day-of planner, security personnel, janitors, tables and chairs, and workers who can set up and take down the caterer.

-Additional expenses Other costs and services, nevertheless, are not a part of your original bundle.
-These expenses may or may not be applicable to you, depending on how your wedding is set up and the place in question.
-Make sure to discuss which (if any) of these expenses relate to you with the Special Events team so that you'll be aware of what you'll need to pay for in advance.
+Additional expenses: Other costs and services are not a part of your original bundle.
+These expenses may or may not apply to you, depending on how your wedding is set up and the place in question.
+Make sure to discuss which (if any) of these expenses relate to you with the Special Events team so that you'll know what you'll need to pay in advance.
 These expenses include:

 Budget considerations: For a Boston Public Library wedding, the venue fee alone might cost between $8,750 and $21,000 for four hours of use (as of January 2023).
 Fees for additional services or catering are not included in this.
 It is advised to budget for a wedding of about $90,000 if you are keen on getting married at the Boston Public Library.
 In spite of the price appearing to be more than average, the classic backgrounds and all of the extras are absolutely worth it.